The Clay Therapy Guide

 So, we learned that the flow state's the goal!

 Let your hands guide you.
 They'll learn the rhythm.
 Roll, measure, cut.
 Score, slip, join.
-The movements become almost automatic, but your brain stays engaged because every piece is slightly different, every detail needs attention.
+The movements become almost automatic — but your brain stays engaged because every piece is slightly different, every detail needs attention.

-So you pay attention automatically.
+So you pay attention.
+Automatically.

-It's your brain finally getting to do again what it's actually designed for — solve problems along the way, create things, exist in the physical world.
+This isn't distraction.
+It's not avoidance.
+It's your brain finally getting to do what it's actually designed for — solve problems, create things, exist in the physical world.

 Rolling slabs to even thickness is repetitive.
 Back and forth, feeling for resistance, checking the edges, rolling again.
+It's almost meditative in how boring it should be.

 Your hands find the pattern.
 Your shoulders drop.
 Your breathing deepens without you noticing.